trothr/ductwork/Specification.md

 Traffic flows through the pipeline moving from the output of one stage to the input of another stage.

-* packetized blow (bounded messages, record-oriented)
+* packetized flow (bounded messages, record-oriented)

 Records (or packets, or messages) flow through the pipeline as whole entities.
 A record may correspond to a line of text